hessammehr/hessammehr.github.io/CV.md

 </div>
 </div>

-> **Chemistry–Information–Discovery:** I lead an interdisciplinary research group re-visiting the fundamental building blocks of practical chemistry — reagents, reaction media, and energy — in the context of pervasive automation, bespoke experimental hardware and analytics, and massive expansion in computational power, with the aim of devising new paradigms for chemical synthesis and discovery.
+> **Chemistry–Information–Discovery:** I lead an interdisciplinary research group re-visiting the fundamental building blocks of practical chemistry — reagents, reaction media, and energy — predicated on automation and programmable chemistry; bespoke experimental hardware and analytics; and massive expansion in computational power, with the aim of devising new paradigms for chemical synthesis and discovery.

 ## Employment